 Described by UNESCO as the “Wonder of the West”, Mont-Saint Michel is an impressive construction located on a small rocky island in a sheltered bay in the north of France.
 Originally, in the 8th century, only an abbey was built on the island but a whole village soon followed.

 The main attraction in Mont-Saint Michel is the beautiful historic abbey that sits at the highest point of the island.
-There is an entrance fee although it is only a few euros.
-The rest of Mont-Saint Michel can be seen free of charge.
 Definitely plan to spend at least a day here to see everything.
 Mont-Saint Michel was named a UNESCO world heritage site because of its unique architecture and natural location as well as its significance to the catholic faith.

-The heart of Provence, is in the department of Vaucluse, which is close proximity Avignon and Pont du Gard.
+The heart of Provence is Luberon found in the department of Vaucluse, which is close proximity to Avignon and Pont du Gard.
 This part of France has the greatest number of Les Plus Beaux Villages de France (or Most Beautiful Villages in France).
 Although these seven villages are not on the UNESCO list, they are definitely worth seeing.

 In the 13th century, Provins was one of the important towns in France and was prosperous due to its making of wool.
-Many fairs were held here as a result, and is another reason why this town was designated as a UNESCO World Heritage site in 2001.
+Many fairs were held here as a result and this is another reason why this town was designated as a UNESCO World Heritage site in 2001.